Cain International: International expansion and rebranding

-In 2022, the company partnered with Fusion Students to develop a student housing portfolio across London, Portsmouth, Liverpool, Manchester, Nottingham, and Birmingham.
+In 2023, Cain completed a £500 million funding deal with Menora Mivtachim Group to develop five student housing developments in Leeds, York, Liverpool, Nottingham and Manchester.

 The company purchased Firethorn Trust's UK logistics portfolio for £550 million in March 2022.
 In April 2022, Blackstone Inc provided Cain International with £420 million in financing to develop the portfolio acquired in 2021.
+Development was finalized in December 2023, with the completion of Sherburn42.
+Firethorn and Cain later partnered to develop a 17-acre property in Southall.

 In May 2022, the company agreed to loan £261.5 million to Shinfield Studios for the construction of a 1 million sq. ft. production facility.
 Once completed, the facility will be one of the largest film and television production studios in the United Kingdom.
+The company has also developed Islington Square, in London.

 In 2022, the company and the Public Investment Fund of Saudi Arabia invested $900 million into Aman Group, to support the hospitality group's international expansion.
 The investment brought the group's valuation to $3 billion.